chrisbdaemon/beartrap/README.md

 - Beartrap can be build for most any major platform
-- Beartrap is built to let one easily create or customize different trap types or handlers so you can decide what happens when the trap is sprung.c
+- Beartrap is built to let one easily create or customize different trap types or handlers so you can decide what happens when the trap is sprung